Housing Navigation Center

 How much will the Housing Navigation Center cost?

-The Fremont City Council has not selected a Housing Navigation Center site.
-There are no cost estimates yet for the physical development of a site.
+The estimated cost of developing the HNC is approximately $2.37 million.
 The operating costs for the Center are estimated at $2.45 million.
 Of this amount, approximately $600,000 per year will be flexible funds to assist homeless persons to achieve their housing goals, (i.e. first and last months rent, titrated rent subsidies, assistance with furnishings, etc.)

 Who will be served at the Fremont Housing Navigation Center?